rodrigovive/filter-js-class/README.md

-# FILTERS FOR PROPERTIES OF TOKKOBROAKER'API
+# FILTERS FOR PROPERTIES OF TOKKOBROAKER' API

 Filters mobile for integrations of Tokkobroaker